Rate-cost tradeoffs in control: Main results

-The following result, the proof of which is deferred until \secref{sec:sep}, implies that the converse results in Theorems \ref{thm:main}, \ref{thm:mainu}, \ref{thm:mainpo} and \ref{thm:mainpou} present lower bounds on the capacity of the channel necessary to attain $b$. \begin{prop} A necessary condition for stabilizing the system in \eqref{eq:system1}, \eqref{eq:system2} at LQR cost $b$ is,
+The following result, the proof of which is deferred until \secref{sec:sep}, implies that the converse results in Theorems~\ref{thm:main}, \ref{thm:mainu}, \ref{thm:mainpo} and \ref{thm:mainpou} present lower bounds on the capacity of the channel necessary to attain $b$. \begin{prop} A necessary condition for stabilizing the system in \eqref{eq:system1}, \eqref{eq:system2} at LQR cost $b$ is,

-\end{prop} One remarkable special case when equality in \eqref{eq:ClRb} is attained is control of a scalar Gaussian system over a scalar memoryless AWGN channel \cite{tatikonda2004stochastic,freudenberg2010stabilization,khina2016multi}.
-In that case, the channel is probabilistically matched to the data to be transmitted \cite{gastpar2003tocodeornot}, and no coding beyond simple amplification is needed.
+\end{prop} One remarkable special case when equality in \eqref{eq:ClRb} is attained is control of a scalar Gaussian system over a scalar memoryless AWGN channel \cite{bansal1989simultaneous,tatikonda2004stochastic,freudenberg2010stabilization,khina2016multi}.
+In that case, the channel is probabilistically matched to the data to be transmitted \cite{gastpar2003tocodeornot}, no coding beyond simple amplification is needed, and linearly transmitting the innovation is optimal \cite{bansal1989simultaneous}.
 In practice, such matching rarely occurs, and intelligent joint source-channel coding techniques can lead to a significant performance improvement.
 One such technique that approaches \eqref{eq:ClRb} in a particular scenario is discussed in \cite{khina2016multi}.
 In general, how closely the bound in \eqref{eq:ClRb} can be approached over noisy channels remains an open problem.